agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `select()`

-Creates like the `createSelector()` method a new [Selector](./selector/Introduction.md), and automatically binds it to the Collection.
+Creates like the `createSelector()` method a new [Selector](./selector/Introduction.md), and automatically associates it to the Collection.
 However, we don't have to pass a separate `selecotorKey`, because it uses the passed `itemKey` as `selectorKey`
 ```ts
 const MY_SELECTOR = MY_COLLECTION.select('itemKey');